parametric-svg/tutorial/Readme.md

 Creating a parametric SVG
 =========================

 There are many ways to create a *parametric.svg* graphic.
 If you’re a designer or office person, you’d probably like to draw your things first and attach the parametric stuff later on.
 You’re in the right place – read on!
-If you’re more of a coder and want to hand-craft your SVG markup, you can skip right over to [the next section](#/online-editor).
+If you’re more of a coder and want to hand-craft your SVG markup, you can skip right over to our [online editor][].

 You can make a parametric drawing in any SVG editor.
 There’s a fabulous free open-source one called [Inkscape][] – that’s what we’ll be using in this tutorial.
 Head over to [download][], install and start Inkscape.
 Come back when it’s up and running.
 We’ll still be here when you come!